kareevia/ArgumentModes.jl/README.md

 there is no runtime overhead for using it (at least for the use cases considered in the tests).

-Tests on compile-time overhead showed that (for Julia 1.6) it is like 0.2-0.4
-s. for the first use of `Mode[...]` and `Mode(...)`, and something like 10-20 ms. for further uses (when a call signature is sufficiently changes).
+Tests on compile-time overhead showed that (for Julia 1.6) it is like 0.2-0.5s for the first call of `Mode[...]` and `Mode(...)`, and something like 5-15ms for further uses (when a call signature is sufficiently changes).
 Unfortunatelly, I have not found so far the way to further reduce the latency.